edkim/clipboard-eth-wallet/README.md

 A secure command-line tool that generates an Ethereum wallet and copies its private key to your clipboard.

-## Overview

-This tool helps you securely generate an Ethereum wallet by:
-1. Creating a new random wallet using ethers.js
-2. Copying the private key to your clipboard
-3. Displaying the wallet's public address
-4. Automatically clearing your clipboard after you've pasted the key

 ## Setup

 1. Install dependencies: